Some-RandomDev/calculatorIg/README.md

 So far, I've written the GUI, and a simple script to convert the given string into a list of operands and operators
 > (Also nasa waale bohot khatarnak hai)
 # Where to write the function to operate
-Add it in the Calc() function of Nasa wale.py
+Add it in the Calc() function of bohot khatarnak hai.py
 Also edit the function as necessary
 and return the final result after operating
 ...please I'm counting on you